awsdocs/aws-iot-docs/developerguide/gs-device-troubleshoot.md

 Review the command you entered and double\-check the endpoint address in your command to the one in your [AWS IoT console](https://console.aws.amazon.com/iot/home)\.

-## Check the filenames of the certificate files<a name="gs-device-ts-step-5"></a>
+## Check the file names of the certificate files<a name="gs-device-ts-step-5"></a>

-Compare the filenames in the command you entered to the filenames of the certificate files in the `certs` directory\.
+Compare the file names in the command you entered to the file names of the certificate files in the `certs` directory\.

-Some systems might require the filenames to be in quotes to work correctly\.
+Some systems might require the file names to be in quotes to work correctly\.

 ## Check the SDK installation<a name="gs-device-ts-step-6"></a>